 It’ll take at least 3 months to get to a good length.
 But there are some things you can do to help it along.

 Your hair growth depends on your age, hair type, and general health.
 Your body requires energy to grow hair.
 So, ensure you’re eating well-balanced meals and taking care of your body.
 This will support faster growth.

 You can also use essential oils to help the process.
 Pumpkin Seed, Rosemary, and Peppermint Oil can help thicken the hair and keep it healthy.

 If you are preparing the concoction yourself don’t use the essential oils undiluted on your skin.
 Thin them down with a carrier like Castor or Coconut Oil, which can also help to prevent damage.

 Using a ready-bought Beard Oil can be more convenient.
 My mate Dougie recommends Bulldog Beard Oil.

 Some people think Keratin Supplements help grow hair but there’s not much science to back that up.
 But they might encourage shine which can make your moustache look healthier

 Facial hair gets itchy because of a build-up of dead skin cells, dirt, and bacteria on the skin.

 Wash and condition your moustache often.
 This should help prevent the build-up and relieve itchiness.
 But avoid using chemical washes, lotions, and foams.
 They can also contribute to itching.

 Relieving itching may ease the temptation to trim.
-Whether starting with a beard or just a moustache, try not to cut it while it grows.
+If you trim in haste you are likely to repent at your leisure.
+Whether you’re starting with a beard or a moustache on its own, try not to cut it while it grows.